jamcgee/jamcgee.github.io/content/article/2021/01/portable-sockets-basics.md

 When the application is handling signals under Unix, `EINTR` is also important although it has no equivalent in modern versions of WinSock.
 Even within different varieties of Unix, there's no guarantee that `EWOULDBLOCK` and `EAGAIN` have distinct values (making them unsuitable for use in a `switch` statement).

-Confusingly, the runtime provided by Visual Studio has the full set of POSIX error numbers provided its copy of `<errno.h>` but these are disjoint from the codes actually used by WinSock.
+Confusingly, the runtime provided by Visual Studio has the full set of POSIX error numbers provided in its copy of `<errno.h>` but these are disjoint from the codes actually used by WinSock.
 Instead, the error codes used by WinSock are prefixed with `WSA` (e.g. `WSAEWOULDBLOCK`).
 The simplest solution would be to simply `#define` aliases for [WinSock error codes](https://docs.microsoft.com/en-us/windows/win32/winsock/windows-sockets-error-codes-2) under Unix.

 Care should be taken because not all error codes match up, even when they share the same name.
 For example, `connect` returns `WSAEWOULDBLOCK` under Windows when connecting asynchronously but `EINPROGRESS` under Unix.
 In fact, `WSAEINPROGRESS` only arises from library reentry so it should never occur in a properly written WinSock application.
-It's often best to just define a function to test against the different error codes to distinguish between expected conditions and actual failures.
+As a result, it's often best to just define a function to test against the different error codes to distinguish between expected conditions and actual failures.

-Alternatively, when using [`<system_error>`](https://en.cppreference.com/w/cpp/header/system_error) in C++, Microsoft's implementation of [`std::system_category`](https://en.cppreference.com/w/cpp/error/system_category) will automatically handle the translations when compared to values from [`std::errc`](https://en.cppreference.com/w/cpp/error/errc).
+Alternatively, when using [`<system_error>`](https://en.cppreference.com/w/cpp/header/system_error), Microsoft's implementation of [`std::system_category`](https://en.cppreference.com/w/cpp/error/system_category) will automatically handle the translations when compared to values from [`std::errc`](https://en.cppreference.com/w/cpp/error/errc).

 ```c++
 auto error = std::error_code(last_socket_error(), std::system_category());